-Treated with antibiotics, chlamydial infections can be cured 95% of the time.
+Treated with antibiotics, chlamydial infections can be cured most of the time.

-- Ten percent to 40% of women will develop pelvic inflammatory disease;
+- A significant number of women will develop pelvic inflammatory disease;

 - Men may experience painful swelling of the testicles.

 Medically reviewed by Rambod Rouhbakhsh, M.D., MBA, FAAFP; American Board of Family Medicine